pklaus/brother_ql_web/README.md

 This is a web service to print labels on Brother QL label printers.

-It offers:
-* a Web GUI allowing you to print your labels at */labeldesigner*,
-* an API at */api/print/text/Your_Text?font_size=100&font_family=Minion%20Pro&font_style=Semibold*
-  to print a label containing 'Your Text' with the specified font properties.

 You need Python 3 for this software to work.

 ### Installation